-A 2-look group sequential design on the primary endpoint of PFS will be utilized, with interim and primary PFS analyses occurring at approximately 270 PFS events and 385 PFS events, respectively.
+A 2-look group sequential design on the primary endpoint of PFS will be utilized, with interim and primary PFS analyses occurring at approximately 309 investigator-assessed PFS events in the EP stratum and 441 investigator-assessed PFS events in the EP stratum, respectively.
 The Lan-Demets method with an O'Brien-Fleming like spending function will be used to maintain the cumulative 1-sided Type I error rate of .025.
-Assuming a hazard ratio (HR) of 0.703, this design yields at 90% statistical power to detect superiority of the abemaciclib plus fulvestrant arm over placebo plus fulvestrant arm with the use of a 1-sided log-rank test and a cumulative type I error rate of 0.025.
+Assuming a hazard ratio (HR) of 0.703, this design yields more than 90% statistical power to detect superiority of the abemaciclib plus fulvestrant arm over placebo plus fulvestrant arm with the use of a 1-sided log-rank test and a cumulative type I error rate of 0.025.